zcorpan/html-parser-book/manuscript/preface.md

 ---
 layout: chapter.njk
 title: Preface
+next: introduction
+nextTitle: Introduction
 ---
 # Preface

 ## Intended audience

-This is not an HTML beginner’s book.
+This is not an HTML beginner's book.
 The intended audience is web developers who want to gain a deeper understanding of how the HTML parser works, or the history and rationale behind certain behaviors.
 Some prior knowledge of HTML and the DOM is assumed.
 If you are going to implement your own HTML parser (awesome!), then this book will hopefully be helpful, but please implement from the [HTML standard](https://html.spec.whatwg.org/multipage/).
 If you contribute to a browser engine or to web standards (awesome!), then this book will hopefully be helpful.
 If nothing else, I hope it will at least be an interesting read.

 ## Definition